Updated: Dec 6, 2021

-There are different ways people show up in DEI and Racial Equity work.
-Observers, Advocates, and Resistors.
+There are three different ways people show up in DEI and racial equity work.
+Observers, Advocates and Resistors.

 This is one way to consider how individuals show up in organizational change towards more active practice of equity and inclusion.
-Often, I see that a majority of staff and board fall into the Observers category, while a smaller few are the consistent vocal Advocates for progress.
-Often, folks move among these categories depending on a variety of factors related to their intersectional identity, positional power, connectedness to the issue/topic, and/or well-being.
+Often I see that a majority of staff and board fall into the Observers category, while a small few as the consistent vocal Advocates for progress.
+Often, folks move among these categories depending on a variety of factors related to their intersectional identity, positional power, connectedness to the issue/topic and/or well-being.

 Here are a few tools to navigate this: